• Skip to primary navigation

 Banana bread with some cut into slices.

-• This old-fashioned and basic banana bread loaf is best made with well-ripened yellow bananas (those with plenty of brown spots).
+• This old-fashioned and basic banana bread loaf is best made with well-ripened yellow bananas (those with plenty of brown spots on the skin).
 These are the best bananas as they are most flavorful, easy to mash, and work best for this banana bread.

 Can you substitute oil with butter?